-Although the potential of imaging spectroscopy to track GPP has been shown at individual towers (Matthes et al., 2015; Gamon et al., 2015) and with individual indices (Alton, 2017), our study is the first to demonstrate the capability across a diverse array of ecosystems, utilizing the full information content of narrowband spectra.
-Our results provide a robust initial assessment of the reliability of spatial extrapolation from hyperspectral imagery to justify the benefits of proposed future missions to GPP mapping (Schimel et al., 2015).
+2017), our study is the first to demonstrate the capability across a diverse array of ecosystems, utilizing the full information content of narrowband spectra.
+Our results provide a robust initial assessment of the reliability of spatial extrapolation from hyperspectral imagery to justify the benefits of proposed future missions to GPP mapping (Schimel et al. 2015).

 It is likely that a significant improvement in the fit over broadband occurs primarily from directly capturing the effects of physiology on GPP, which are highly variable over space and time.
 This improvement may be most noticeable in evergreen species, whose leaf phenology and density may be relatively constant, limiting broadband sensitivity to GPP variation.
 While a direct PLSR approach was not applied to the MODIS bands separately, the Sims model tested here represents the best-in-class for currently published MODIS based GPP algorithms.
 There are limitations in the comparison with the Sims model, as we were required to use air temperature rather than LST for the nighttime temperature measurements.
-However, modest adjustments in nighttime temperature parameters are unlikely to change the conclusion PLSR model outperformed the broadband based model.
+However, modest adjustments in nighttime temperature parameters are unlikely to change the conclusion PLSR model outperformed the broadband-based model.

 High correlations occurring with NDSIs at using wavelengths close to each other in the spectra indicate the importance of narrow features in the spectrum to vegetation properties that influence tower GPP.
 The heat graph of NDSI contributions to the PLSR model of GPP (Fig. 6) indicates several key narrowband combinations that are important to predicting tower GPP, especially in wavelength regions that have been shown to be important to vegetation physiology.
-Our findings mirror those of previous studies (e.g. Matthes et al., 2015; Zarco-Tejada et al., 2001; Singh et al., 2015; Ryu et al., 2010), which show a number of consistent regions of high correlation between GPP and narrowband NDSI.
-Ryu et al. (2010) used NDSI to compare spectra in the range of 400 nm and 900 nm with assimilation calculated using a similar flux partitioning method at the Vaira Ranch site between 2006 and 2009.
+Our findings mirror those of previous studies (Zarco-Tejada et al. 2001, Ryu et al. 2010, Matthes et al. 2015, Singh et al. 2015), which show a number of consistent regions of high correlation between GPP and narrowband NDSI.
+Ryu et al. (2010) used NDSI to compare spectra in the range of 400 and 900 nm with assimilation calculated using a similar flux partitioning method at the Vaira Ranch site between 2006 and 2009.
 The wavelength combinations associated with high and low correlation in the NDSI figure from the Ryu et al. (2010) study match the NDSI figure from this study for the grassland-savanna group of sites, which includes the Vaira Ranch site.
-The broad areas of high correlation for the given spectral range are present in both figures, as are the narrow features of low correlation associated with indices involving 700 nm and the range 400 to 700 nm, and 750 nm and the range 750 to 900 nm.
-Unlike Ryu et al. (2010), we were also able to demonstrate consistently important wavelengths in the shortwave infrared (SWIR, >1100 nm).
+The broad areas of high correlation for the given spectral range are present in both figures, as are the narrow features of low correlation associated with indices involving 700 nm and the range 400-700 nm, and 750 nm and the range 750-900 nm.
+Unlike Ryu et al. (2010), we were also able to demonstrate consistently important wavelengths in the shortwave infrared (SWIR, >1,100 nm).